-Mississippi Maritime Accident?
+Mississippi Maritime or Barge Accident?
 Talk to a Jones Act Lawyer

 Mississippi is named after the Mississippi River which flows from Minnesota to Louisiana where it eventually empties into the Gulf of Mexico.
 With the large number of ships, barges and other vessels traveling up and down the Mississippi River and other river systems, the maritime industry is a major force in the state’s economy.